xtclang/xvm/README.md

 We will only "get one chance to make a good first impression", and we are determined not to waste it.
 We will not ask developers to waste their time attempting to use an incomplete project.
 At the same time, our doors are open as widely as possible to those who desire to learn, contribute to the project, and propel us towards completion.

+Find out more about [how you can contribute to Ecstasy](CONTRIBUTIONS.md).

 ## License

 The license for all source code (defined as ./bin/, ./resource/, ./src, ./tests, and ./xsrc) is Apache 2.0, unless explicitly noted.
 We chose Apache 2.0 for its compatibility with almost every reasonable use, and its compatibility with almost every license, reasonable or otherwise.